pricso/Data_Visualization_with_Python/README.md

 - Creating Dashboards with Plotly and Dash

 ## Projects
+In this repository, I share the projects I have worked on during the course.
 ### Guided Projects
 - [Exploring and pre-Processing a Dataset using Pandas](https://github.com/pricso/Data_Visualization_with_Python/blob/4ffa8b9525d5e3c45b1f9ca85d16c9cc6e2798c3/Dataset-Preprocessing-Exploring-with-Pandas.ipynb)